milancurcic/papers/README.md

 ## License

-You are free to download the PDFs for personal use.
-Redistribution is usually restricted.
-Refer to each of the publishers licenses for more information.
+You're free to download the PDFs for personal use.
+Redistribution is usually restricted except for Open Access papers.
+Refer to publishers' licenses for more information.